 Aragaki has a Bachelor of Arts in biology from Swarthmore College, and a Master of Science in Tropical Conservation Biology and Environmental Science from the University of Hawai‘i at Hilo.
 She recently earned a Doctor of Philosophy with a focus in curriculum and instruction.

 Aragaki is the 2022 Hawaiʻi State Teacher of the Year and National Teacher of the Year Finalist.
-She is a National Board Certified Teacher in Adolescence and Young Adulthood Mathematics, and a two-time state finalist for the Presidential Awards for Excellence in Mathematics and Science Teaching.
+She is a National Board Certified Teacher in Adolescence and Young Adulthood Mathematics.
+She was recognized as a 2021 recipient of the Presidential Award for Excellence in Mathematics and Science Teaching.
 In 2023, she was named to the inaugural class of Obama Foundation Leaders USA.
+She will publish her first book in 2025.